10 Must-Do Experiences That Will Make You Fall in Love with Japan

 A significant part of Japanese culture is centered around onsen, the Japanese name for a hot spring.
-Due to the active volcanic area, there are thousands of hot springs in Japan, which are often used by the Japanese to relax.
+Due to the active volcanic area, there are thousands of hot springs in Japan, which the Japanese often use to relax.

-Entry into the public onsen is prohibited for persons who have tattoos.
-However, in private guesthouses, Ryokan often do not have the entry ban rule for tattoos.
+Entry into the public onsen used to be prohibited for persons who have tattoos.
+However, that ban has been relaxed in recent years.

 If you enjoy relaxing in water temperatures up to 40 degrees Celsius (104 Fahrenheit), be sure to visit the onsen.
 Keep in mind that in such warm water, you can only sit for about 10 minutes, and then you should take a break.